Chinese hackers spied on Europeans before G20 meeting - researcher

 China has long denied those allegations, saying it is the victim of spying by the United States.
 Those claims gained some credibility after former National Security Agency contractor Edward Snowden began leaking documents about U.S. surveillance of foreign countries, including China.

-FireEye said it had been following the hackers behind the Syria-related attack for several years, but this is the first time the group's activities have been publicly documented.
-The company calls the group "Ke3chang," after the name of one of the files it uses in one of its pieces of malicious software.
+FireEye said it has been following the hackers behind the Syria-related attack for several years, but this is the first time the group's activites have been publicly documented.
+The company call the group "Ke3chang," after the name of one of the files it uses in one of its pieces of malicious software.

 FireEye said it believed the hackers dubbed the Syria-related campaign "moviestar" because that phrase was used as a tag on communications between infected computers and the hackers' command-and-control server.

-In 2011, the group ran another operation dubbed "snake", which enticed victims with a file that FireEye said contained nude pictures of Carla Bruni, the Italian-French singer, songwriter and model who in 2008 married then French President Nicolas Sarkozy.
+In 2011, the group ran another operation dubbed "snake," which enticed victims with a file that Fireye said contained nude pictures of Carla Bruni, the Italian-French singer, songwriter and model who in 2008 married then French President Nicolas Sarkozy.

 The email address used to send those malicious files had the phrase "consulate" in it, which also bolstered the possibility that the attack was politically motivated, Villeneuve said.

 He said researchers only gathered evidence about "snake" through reviewing emails and malicious code.
 They did not have access to its command-and-control server, which they did in the case of the "moviestar" attack.
-(Additional reporting by Ben Blanchard in BEIJING; Editing by Tiffany Wu and Grant McCool)
+(Editing by Tiffany Wu and Grant McCool)